hover effect

-This game has the same number of community cards (the shared cards) as holdem (5).
-The rules are such that you must use exactly 2 out of the four cards in your hand with any 3 on the board to make the best possible 5 card poker hand.
-There
+The objective of the game is to use exactly 2 out of the four cards in your hand with any 3 on the board to make the best possible 5 card poker hand.
+In Hold'em you use your two hole cards and five on the board in any combination to make the best 5 card hand.

-So you see unlike Holdem, a player cannot use one card in his hand with four on the "board", play only the board nor play 2 from his hand and three from the board.
-Your hand will only qualify if you use exactly 2 cards of the four you hold with any 3 from the board.
+This is one of the key differences between Omaha and Texas Holdem - a player cannot use one card in his hand with four on the "board" and can't play the board.
 The game is a little more tricky to play, especially is you are used to playing Holdem.
-New players to this game often fall into the trap of playing too many hands.
-You need to be better prepared to fold marginal hands as more times than not in this variant, you are probably behind.
-Holding 2 aces pre flop (as 2 of your 4 cards) could land you in trouble as it is so easily beaten post flop.
+New players to this game often fall into the trap of playing too many hands (also a common trap on Hold'em).
+You need to be better prepared to fold marginal hands as more times than not you'll be behind.
+Due to the additional hole cards dealt, players have nine cards to choose from, and so stronger hands are made more frequently.

 The typical game is illustrated below for you.